Libensemble/libensemble/docs/platforms/perlmutter.rst

 Job Submission
 --------------

 Perlmutter uses Slurm_ for job submission and management.
-The two commands you'll likely use the most to initiate jobs are ``salloc`` and ``sbatch`` for running interactively and batch, respectively. libEnsemble runs on the compute nodes on Perlmutter using either ``multi-processing`` or ``mpi4py``.
+The two most common commands for initiating jobs are ``salloc`` and ``sbatch`` for running in interactive and batch modes, respectively. libEnsemble runs on the compute nodes on Perlmutter using either ``multi-processing`` or ``mpi4py``.

-If running more than one worker per node the following is recommended to prevent resource conflicts::
+If running more than one worker per node, the following is recommended to prevent resource conflicts::

     export SLURM_EXACT=1